 This is a course of study designed to increase the student's knowledge and understanding of world music.
 Repertoires to be studied include African, Asian, Indian, and Javanese music.
+Availability: On demand

 MUS 411 Generational and Cultural Music in Worship